jeorgen/winston-syslog-chroma/README.md

-# winston-syslog
+# winston-syslog-chroma

 This is a transport for [winston](https://github.com/flatiron/winston) that logs to the syslog in the GELF Format wrapped inside of a simplified CEE format.
+Currently the Gelf get base64-encoded to avoid rsyslog's JSON parser choking on characters.
 It uses native [POSIX bindings](https://github.com/melor/node-posix) to write to the syslog; as such, it won't work on Windows, and OS X support hasn't really been tested.
 It works on Linux.

 ## Usage